GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 Copy the whole content of [this file][Main code file].
-Open [Google Script][Google scripts website] and login if requested, click "New Script", then paste the code into the page.
+Open [Google Script][Google scripts website] and login if requested, click "New project", then paste the code into the page.

 [!["New Script" button](thumbnails/new-script.png)](screenshots/new-script.png)